Giacomo Puccini: Style and critical reception

 Gustav Kobbé, the original author of The Complete Opera Book, a standard reference work on opera, wrote in the 1919 edition: "Puccini is considered the most important figure in operatic Italy today, the successor of Verdi, if there is any."
 Other contemporaries shared this view.
-Italian opera composers of the generation with whom Puccini was compared included Pietro Mascagni (1863–1945), Ruggero Leoncavallo (1857–1919), Umberto Giordano (1867–1948), Francesco Cilea (1866–1950), Baron Pierantonio Tasca (1858–1934), Gaetano Coronaro (1852–1908), and Alberto Franchetti (1860–1942).
+Italian opera composers of the generation with whom Puccini was compared included Pietro Mascagni, Ruggero Leoncavallo, Umberto Giordano, Francesco Cilea, Baron Pierantonio Tasca, Gaetano Coronaro, and Alberto Franchetti.
 Only three composers, and three works, by Italian contemporaries of Puccini appear on the Operabase list of most-performed works: Cavalleria rusticana by Mascagni, Pagliacci by Ruggero Leoncavallo, and Andrea Chénier by Umberto Giordano.
 Kobbé contrasted Puccini's ability to achieve "sustained" success with the failure of Mascagni and Leoncavallo to produce more than merely "one sensationally successful short opera".
 By the time of Puccini's death in 1924, he had earned $4 million from his works.

 Although the popular success of Puccini's work is undeniable, and his mastery of the craft of composition has been consistently recognized, opinion among critics as to the artistic value of his work has always been divided.
 Grove Music Online described Puccini's strengths as a composer as follows:

 Puccini succeeded in mastering the orchestra as no other Italian had done before him, creating new forms by manipulating structures inherited from the great Italian tradition, loading them with bold harmonic progressions which had little or nothing to do with what was happening then in Italy, though they were in step with the work of French, Austrian and German colleagues.

+Anton Webern wrote to Arnold Schoenberg, describing La funiculla del West as “a score with an original sound throughout, splendid, every bar a surprise. ….
+I must say I enjoyed it very much.
+Am I wrong?”
+Puccini attended a performance of Schoenberg's Pierrot Lunaire.
+Schoenberg was touched: "I was indeed honored that Puccini, not an exper judge but a practical expert, already ill, made a six-hour journey to get to know my work, and afterwards said some very friendly things to me; that was good; strange though my music may have remained to him."